bnb-chain/bnb-chain.github.io/docs/nft-storage.md

 3. **Authorize** NFT.Storage when asked by GitHub.

-4. Once you are logged in success, you can click the **API Keys** to create an token.
+4. Once you are logged in success, you can click the **API Keys** to create a token.

    ![API Token](https://bafybeic55jy6d5gr5uvquz6jqg53wdqqqqtwqsgsch2dmoltsxirmtf3we.ipfs.w3s.link/API-token.png)

 5. Click **+ New Key**, and enter a descriptive name for your API token and click **Create**.

-6. Now you have successfully create a API Token, you can click **Action- Copy** to copy it to your clipboard to use it later.
+6. Now you have successfully create an API Token, you can click **Action- Copy** to copy it to your clipboard to use it later.

 ### Upload NFTs using Javascript Client

 The NFT.Storage [JavaScript client](https://nft.storage/docs/quickstart/client/js/) makes it simple to upload files and create ERC-1155 compatible NFT metadata in your NFT applications.
-Both NFT and its metadata will be stored on IPFS and Filecoin, you will receive a IPFS URL for you metadata which you can use to mint your NFT.
+Both NFT and its metadata will be stored on IPFS and Filecoin, you will receive an IPFS URL for your metadata which you can use to mint your NFT.

 We will use a simple node JS script to demonstrate the code to upload NFT and receive the corresponding IPFS URL for its metadata.
 You can easily integrate this function in your JavaScript or TypeScript applications.